Masterain98/PlexMuxy/README.md

   - External audio tracks (usually 5.1 Channel) will be added and keep original tracker information
 - (Optional) Rename or remove original files
   - Rename mode will add ```.bak``` at the end of file name
+- The new generated MKV file will be automatically added a suffix name
+  - Can be changed in settings
+  - Default as ```_Plex```
 - A friendly reminder that the encoding and subtitling groups distribute the multi-channel audio and font files separately to save storage space, and that running this script increases the storage space used by the episodes, a change that is sometimes significant.

 ### How to  Use